Cumberland School of Law: Curriculum

-The Lucille Stewart Beeson Law Library
+Lucille Stewart Beeson Law Library

 The library building is 42500 sqft with 13 conference rooms, 474 study spaces, carrels equipped with electrical and data connections, and three computer labs.

 The collection consists of approximately 300,000 volumes and microform volume equivalents.
 The library also offers electronic and audiovisual resources.
 There are seven full-time librarians, eight full-time support staff members, and four part-time support staff members.

-The Center for Biotechnology, Law, and Ethics
+Center for Biotechnology, Law, and Ethics

 The Center for Biotechnology, Law and Ethics focus is on the research and study of the ethical and legal issues arising from the biotechnology industry, which is important to the City of Birmingham.
 Each year the Center sponsors a major symposium which attracts nationally known experts.

 The 2007 Symposium, entitled "The United States Health-Care System: Access, Equity and Efficiency", focused on the issues of health care delivery in the United States, particularly to the poor, the problems that exist and potential solutions to those problems.
 The symposium brought together experts from the University of Minnesota, the Saint Louis University School of Law and Texas A & M University and Cumberland.

 The keynote address, which was also the Thurgood Marshall Lecture, was presented by United States Congressman Artur Davis, a leader on issues relating to the delivery of health care services.